microsoft/Power-Platform-For-Beginners/5-Power BI/README.md

 VAR _movetwogamecount =
     COUNTROWS ( _movetwogameidall )
 VAR _movetwogameid =
-    //find out what are move = 2 game id that shows black's first move (previous result) and white-win SUMMARIZE (
+    //Identify game IDs where move number 2 corresponds to black's first move (from the previous result), and the outcome of the game is a white player's victory.
+    SUMMARIZE (
         FILTER ( _movetwogameidall, dim_game[winner] = "White" ),
         dim_game[game_id]
     )
 VAR _whitesecondtmoveofthegame =
-    //white second move is move number 3
+    //The second move for white players occurs on move number 3.
     FILTER (
         ALL ( moves_fct ),
         moves_fct[game_id]